 When the Product Has a Job

 The product is most relevant when the dog already seeks cool floors, refuses warm beds, or needs a predictable place to settle after short outdoor breaks.
-A refillable water surface can make that spot more intentional and easier to clean.
+A refillable water surface can make that spot more intentional and easier to clean, especially when the alternative is a gel mat the dog may only test briefly and abandon.

 Shaded Placement